Heath-App-Development/power-bi-eu-documentation/compliance/greet.md

 Information such as the employee, supervisor, submitter, project, etc. are listed down the left side of the page.

 The sequence of questions, keywords, question text, and responses are in the middle of the page from top to bottom.
-Reponses are color coded as follows:
+Responses are color coded as follows:

 * Favorable response - Aqua.
 This means the employee showed the desired behavior for the question.
 * Unfavorable response - Red.
 This means the employee showed undesired behavior for the question.